The Rockaway Hotel

-Essential to local character, the humble and eclectic bungalows found throughout the Rockaways were a key reference for the Hotel’s massing and façade.
-The mid-rise height of the new six-story building was carefully considered to avoid overshadowing the small historic clapboard houses nearby and zinc paneling was selected to echo their color and form.
-Situated on a direct path between the Rockaway ferry landing and the Beach 108 entrance, special care was also taken to display views of both the New York City skyline and the Atlantic Ocean in order to capture the rare crossover of relaxed beach town vibes and big city energy.
+Essential to local character, these humble and eclectic bungalows were an essential reference for the hotel’s massing and façade design.
+The mid-rise height of the new six-story building was carefully considered to avoid overshadowing the historic clapboard houses.
+Zinc paneling was selected to echo their color and form.